FAIR Textile Odor and Storage-History Triage

 • The opposite is also true: a textile can have only old odor-remediation history on paper, yet still require conservator-first triage if present handling reveals active residue, off-gassing, contamination concerns, or moisture-related weakness now.

-• FAIR separates two questions every time: what the old odor or cleanup history explains, and what the textile and its housing are doing in the present tense before appraisal.
+• Separate what the old odor or cleanup history explains from what the textile is doing now.

 What to record about smoke exposure, musty storage, and mildew-suspect environments

-The strongest intake packet ties the reported history to the actual storage story.
-Buyers do not need a treatment report.
-FAIR needs plain facts about where the textile lived, what it smelled like, and whether the storage environment still raises handling or contamination questions.
+The strongest packet ties the reported history to the actual storage story.
+FAIR needs plain facts: where the textile lived, what it smelled like, and whether the storage environment still raises handling or contamination questions.

 • Note whether the textile came from a smoking household, fireplace room, kitchen, attic, basement, garage, estate cleanout, flood-adjacent room, or another environment that helps explain smoke or musty odor.